 Education and Continuing Education

-- Bachelor of Arts – University of Texas in Austin
+• Bachelor of Arts – The University of Texas at Austin

-- Doctorate of Dental Surgery – University of Texas Health Science Center in San Antonio
+• Doctorate of Dental Surgery – UT Health Science Center in San Antonio

-- Certification in orthodontics – University of Texas Health Science Center in Houston
+• Certification in Orthodontics – UT Health Science Center in Houston

-- Master of Science in biomedical science – University of Texas Health Science Center in Houston
+• Master of Science in Biomedical Science – UT Health Science Center in Houston

-Orthodontics is about more than just a beautiful smile, as important as that is.
+Orthodontics is about more than just a beautiful smile.
 Treatment has an impact on the airway, speech, and digestion.
 Every year brings improvements in technologies, techniques, and materials, along with a better understanding of how treatment affects the health and well-being of patients.

 I participate in continuing orthodontic education so my current and future patients know I am always learning and striving to bring them the very best.

 I’m a lifelong San Antonian.
 My husband, Colonel Steve Marshall, is retired from the U.S. Army and our son, J.B.
-Marshall, is a senior at St. Mary’s Hall.
-Our family includes two mini schnauzers, Caper and Jammie.
-J.B. will be headed to college soon and Steve and I are blessed to still have my parents with us, so family time is very important to me.
+Marshall, is in his first year at the United States Military Academy at West Point.
+Steve and I are blessed to still have our parents with us, so family time is very important to me.
+Our family includes two mini schnauzers.
 When I do have free time, I’m often at a coffeehouse working on an online course or reading.